jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 The `activate` function has grown quite long, and there's still more functionality to add.
 You should refactor the code into two separate parts:

-1. An `XkcdWidget` that encapsulate the xkcd panel elements, configuration, and soon-to-be-added update behavior
+1. An `XkcdWidget` that encapsulates the xkcd panel elements, configuration, and soon-to-be-added update behavior
 2. An `activate` function that adds the widget instance to the UI and decide when the comic should refresh

 Start by refactoring the widget code into the new `XkcdWidget` class.
 Add the class just below the import statements in the `index.ts` file.